 - 1 – 2 tbsp peanut or sesame oil

-- 2 cups chopped veggies (red/ yellow/ green peppers, cut into cubes; diced carrots; green beans, trimmed and halved)
+- 2 cups chopped veggies of choice (red/ yellow/ green peppers, cut into cubes; diced carrots; green beans, trimmed and halved)

 - Toasted peanuts or cashews for garnishing

 To prepare the sauce:

 - Whisk together the rice vinegar, soy sauce, mirin and Sriracha (or sambal oelek).
 Add cornflour, water and sugar and whisk vigorously until it has completely dissolved.